-ACE's primary activity relates to participation in the Nebraska Choice Gas Program sponsored by Black Hills Energy, which provides Nebraska municipalities (collectively in a supplier group such as ACE) the opportunity to become the natural gas supplier to residential and commercial customers.
+ACE's primary activity relates to participation in the Nebraska Choice Gas Program sponsored by Black Hills Energy.
+ACE provides Nebraska municipalities (collectively in a supplier group) the opportunity to become the natural gas supplier to residential and commercial customers.